Parthasarathi7722/ASoC-MCP/README.md

 3. Monitor and rotate API keys and certificates
 4. Implement proper network segmentation
 5. Enable encryption for data at rest and in transit
+6. Use KMS for managing encryption keys
+7. Implement least privilege IAM policies
+8. Use load balancers with SSL/TLS termination

 ## Troubleshooting
 1. Check Wazuh service status: